-The sessions in the Miscellaneous Business Object provide useful utilities and sessions related to the status of the export and import processes performed.
+The sessions in the Miscellaneous Business Object provide useful utilities and sessions related to the status of the export and import processes that are performed.
 The utilities do not belong to a specific procedure, but can be used at any time in the Exchange Module.

-The functions in the Miscellaneous module are divided into the following groups:
+The functions in the Miscellaneous module are divided into these groups:

-· Logging:
+Logging: